Syrian air force on offensive after failed truce

 State television said "terrorists" had assassinated an air force general, Abdullah Mahmoud al-Khalidi, in a Damascus suburb, the latest of several rebel attacks on senior officials.

-In July, a bomb killed four of Assad's aides, including his brother-in-law Assef Shawkat and the defence minister.
+In July, a bomb killed four of Assad's aides, including his brother-in-law Assef Shawkat and the defense minister.

 Air strikes hit eastern suburbs of Damascus, outlying areas in the central city of Homs, and the northern rebel-held town of Maarat al-Numan on the Damascus-Aleppo highway, activists said.